 As the definition of cultural diversity is broadened to include more aspects of individuals, including: sexual orientation, medical conditions, gender, and religion; it continues to move further away from earlier thoughts of looking at culture only in the context of one’s heritage or race.

 In light of the ever expanding definition of diversity cultural competence also continues to evolve and has become an important factor in the education of social workers.

-Cultural competency allows social workers to become more attuned with and sensitive to individual, family, and group specific needs, values, beliefs, and attitudes in order to provide more culturally competent interventions, services and supports.
+Cultural competence enables social workers to become more attuned and sensitive to the specific needs, values, beliefs, and attitudes of the individual, family, and group.
+In order to provide more culturally competent interventions, services and supports.